Ares-Developers/Ares-docs/new/cloak/cloakstates.rst

 ----------------------

 Infantry can be made cloakable only when deployed.
 When undeployed, the infantry will decloak again.
-This only applies to :tag:`Cloakable=yes` or the :value:`CLOAK` ability.
-Cloak Generators will cloak the infantry even if not deployed.
+This applies to all active cloaking abilities like :tag:`Cloakable=yes` or the :value:`CLOAK` ability.
+Only Cloak Generators will cloak the infantry even if not deployed.

 :tagdef:`[InfantryType]Cloakable.Deployed=boolean`
   Whether this infantry is only allowed to self-cloak when deployed.
 Requires